LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 .. only:: html

-   This chapter provides a walk-through for building and debugging an example LCAPI method.
+   This chapter provides a walkthrough for building and debugging an example LCAPI method.
 You can download the source code for this and other examples :download:`here <../_downloads/lcapi_examples.zip>`.

 .. only:: latex

-   This chapter provides a walk-through for building and debugging an example LCAPI method.
+   This chapter provides a walkthrough for building and debugging an example LCAPI method.
 You can download the source code for this and other examples `here <http://lassoguide.com/_downloads/lcapi_examples.zip>`_.